 Yun Kim, EdD

-Yun Kim became Emperor’s College of Traditional Oriental Medicine’s third president in 2005.
-As president, Dr. Kim has articulated a vision for the college to strive for the very highest levels attainable in the field of Acupuncture and Oriental Medicine education.
-Her many initiatives include recruiting a cadre of transformative, world-class faculty; developing one of the first accredited AOM doctoral degree programs; further broadening the diversity of the Emperor’s student body; embarking on a campaign to enhance and expand the academic, research and clinical opportunities made available to the college’s students; and extending Emperor’s presence internationally and beyond the borders of acupuncture and Oriental medicine.
+Yun Kim became the third president of Emperor’s College of Traditional Oriental Medicine in 2005.
+As president, her many initiatives include recruiting a cadre of transformative, world-class faculty; developing one of the first accredited, post-graduate Doctor of Acupuncture and Oriental Medicine (DAOM) programs in the US; embarking on a campaign to enhance and expand the academic, research, and clinical opportunities made available to the College’s students; and extending Emperor’s College’s presence internationally and beyond the borders of acupuncture and Oriental medicine.

 George Park, MBA

-George joined Emperor’s College in 2005 and serves as its Chief Operations Officer.
-Reporting directly to the president, George is the senior financial officer, the head of business development and oversees many of the administrative units that provide support for Emperor’s academic and clinical mission, including administrative systems, IT services, and student information management.
-Additionally, he is the senior advisor to the college’s doctoral degree program.
+George joined Emperor’s College in 2005 and serves as its chief operating officer.
+Reporting directly to the president, George is the chief financial officer, the head of business development and oversees many of the administrative units that provide support for Emperor’s College’s academic and clinical mission, including administrative systems, IT services, and student information management.

 Jacques MoraMarco, DAOM, OMD, LAc

+Dr. MoraMarco was appointed as the Academic Dean in 2009.
+Dr. MoraMarco, who took the first acupuncture licensing examination administered in California in 1977, has over forty years of experience in clinical medicine, academia, and college administration.
 Much of Dr. MoraMarco’s clinical career, dating back to the mid-1980’s, has centered on the treatment of HIV/AIDS patients.
 He worked in the field as understanding of the disease was beginning to take shape and was among the very first acupuncturists in the country to work with oncologists and immunologists to provide treatment to HIV/AIDS patients.
-In addition to his duties as Dean, Dr. MoraMarco supervises Emperor’s College clinical interns at Being Alive, a non-profit organization that provides free wellness services to people living with HIV/AIDS.
+In addition to serving as Dean, Dr. MoraMarco supervises Emperor’s College clinical interns at Being Alive, a non-profit organization that provides free wellness services to people living with HIV/AIDS.

 Robert Newman, LAc

-Robert is the Dean of Clinical Education, joining the college in 2000.
-He assumed his current role in 2005 after serving for five years as a clinic supervisor and instructor.
-Prior to his position at Emperor’s, Robert taught Chinese medicine at San Francisco State University and later served as Chinese herb garden curator at the prestigious Nanjing Institute of Botany in China, the first non-Chinese person to do so at any botanical garden in China.
+Robert was appointed as the Dean of Clinical Education in 2005.
+Since 2000, he has served as a clinic supervisor and instructor at Emperor’s College.
+Prior to his position at Emperor’s College, Robert taught Chinese medicine at the American College of Traditional Chinese Medicine and San Francisco State University and served as the curator of the Medicinal Herb Garden at the Nanjing Institute of Botany in China.
 Robert is widely recognized as one of the leading authorities on Chinese medical plant identification in North America and is the College’s liaison to the Chinese Herbal Medicine Project at The Learning Garden, one of the country’s largest and most successful AOM school herb gardens.
+Robert received his master’s degree from the American College of Traditional Chinese Medicine.